 get postcards when ... read more

-( life / travel ) We flew into about noon time on a Friday.
+( life / travel ) We flew into New Orleans about noon time on a Friday.
 Since the room wasn't ready for such an early arrival, we walked four blocks to the pier and decided to ride the paddle wheel boat Natchez.
 It basically goes a mile up the Mississippi, then heads back.
-You'll see a lot of other international cargo ships, and the Domino's sugar refinery, and an oil refiner ... read more
+You'll see a lot of other international cargo ships, and the ... read more

 ( life / travel ) Thursday, before we left on Saturday, I took Austin to his Grandma